MARY THE MASCOT

-During the war for Independence from Spain the insurgents from San Miguel chose the image of a Mexican Mary, Our Lady of Guadalupe (that Fr.
-Hidalgo plucked from the church in Atotonilco) to show how God’s mother was on their side.
+During the war for Independence from Spain the insurgents from San Miguel chose the image of Our Lady of Guadalupe (that Fr.
+Hidalgo plucked from Atotonilco) to show how God’s mother was on their side.

-Did you know the Spanish had their own Spanish version of Mary supporting them too?
+Did you know the Spanish side had their own Mary supporting them too?

-She was the Virgin of Help (Virgen de los Remedios) a clothes pin-sized image of Mary brought to Mexico by the conquistadors.
+She was the Virgin of Help (Virgen de los Remedios) a Barbie-sized image of Mary brought to Mexico by the conquistadors.
 This image is strongly linked with the Noche Triste or “Sad Night”.
-According to legend, one of Cortés’ soldiers, Gonzalo Rodríguez de Villafuerte, was carrying a small image of the Virgin Mary and hid her under one of the maguey plants in order to retrieve, and pay homage to her later, if he survived.
-Hence, she is the Virgin normally depicted atop a maguey plant.
+According to legend, one of Cortés’ soldiers, Gonzalo Rodríguez de Villafuerte, was carrying a small image of the Virgin Mary and hid her under one of the maguey plants in order to retrieve and pay homage to her later if he survived.
+(Hence, she is the Virgin normally depicted atop a maguey plant.)

-During a later battle in the same area, the Spanish reported seeing a young girl among the magueys throwing dirt into the eyes of the Aztecs to help the Spanish.
-As such this image of the Virgin is considered to be a patroness to the Spanish and to the indigenous who adopted Spanish ways.
+During a later battle in this area, the Spanish reported seeing a young girl throwing dirt into the eyes of the Aztecs to help the Spanish.
+As such this image of the Virgin is considered to be Spanish and a patroness to them and to the indigenous who adopted Spanish ways.

-The pilgrimage from San Miguel to a church in Mary’s honor in Comonfort starts several days of celebrations including a ferris wheel!
-Pilgrims normally leave around 7AM and arrive around 3PM so it is one of less strenuous pilgrimages from town.
-The church in Comonfort sits alongside the railroad and is built upon an ancient step pyramid featuring an ornate altar with the small Mary front and center.
+A pilgrimage from SMA to a church in her honor in Comonfort starts several days of celebrations.
+Pilgrims normally leave around 7AM and arrive around 1PM so it is one of less strenuous pilgrimages from SMA.
+The church in Commonfort sits alongside the railroad and features an ornate altar with the small Mary front and center.